 So what to wear in Indonesia?
 Our tip is to dress for the tropics no matter where are headed.
 However, do make sure to bring some long skirts or pants for when you visit conservative areas.
 Indonesia does also get rainy seasons so packing a bit of rain gear is also a god idea.

 Visitors to Indonesia have a tendency to underestimate the amount of walking that is part the trip.
-As well as beaches, Indonesia also offers bustling cities, amazing jungles and lush volcanoes all of which requires plenty of walking.
+As well as beaches, Indonesia also offers bustling cities, amazing jungles and lush volcanoes to hike all of which require plenty of walking.

 I admit that most shoes that are also good for hiking are not the most attractive pieces of footwear.
 But they are some of the most comfortable and deliver good ankle support for a long day of walking about town.
 They are also essential if you want to ride a scooter as they offer your feet protection in case you crash or make an emergency stop.